jcromartie/HelloWorld/README.markdown

 `cd` into your game's source directory.
 Now, run:

     mxmlc -static-link-runtime-shared-libraries=true HelloWorld.as

+The `-static-link-runtime-shared-libraries=true` flag tells the compiler to bundle the code necessary to run Flixel into your SWF, so that it's completely self-contained.

 If the compiler exits without any warnings or errors, you should be good to go, with a shiny new .swf file in the current directory.

-Just load HelloWorld.html in your favorite browser, and you should see a little message from Flixel.
+Just load HelloWorld.html in your favorite browser, and you should see a little message from Flixel!

+Enjoy!